Comments

 by artappraiser on Sat, 06/27/2020 - 4:22pm

 P.S.
-I can tie my two thoughts together with a third: put that statue into this context: at the time it was erected ALL women were second-class citizens and remained unable to do anything about that for another 44 years.
+I can tie my two thoughts together with a third - put that statue into this context: at the time it was erected ALL women were second-class citizens and remained unable to do anything about that for another 44 years.